 Dorset, although not as well-known as Devon and Cornwall, has much to offer the visitor on an England vacation.
 Its coastline which is 160 kilometres/100 miles long, is made up of golden sandy beaches and secluded private coves.
 It is the rock formations that give Dorset its unique and varied landscape.
 The largest resort is Bournemouth with its 12 kilometres/7 miles of golden sands.
-It is a vibrant cosmopolitan town with a variety of shops, restaurants, accommodation and nightlife.
+It is a vibrant cosmopolitan town with a variety of shops, restaurants, accommodations and nightlife.
 Dorchester, the county town of Dorset, was founded by the Romans and has a long history.
 Thomas Hardy was born near Dorchester.
 His novels and poems depict the Wessex and Dorset countryside.
 Abbotsbury is a picturesque village with a number of honey-coloured stone cottages and a Benedictine abbey.
 Its main street has a charming English feel and is lined with old inns and lovely little tea shops.
 Nearby is the exceptionally attractive Chesil Beach which is 28 kilometres/18 miles long and made up of shingles and pebbles.
-Lyme Regis is a resort with 5 small beaches and once home to the celebrated author, John Fowles.
+Lyme Regis is a resort with 5 small beaches and was once home to the celebrated author, John Fowles.
 It has some amazing cliff walks with panoramic views of the region.
 Lulworth Cove is a stunning, scallop-shaped cove formed around 10,000 years ago by the power of water.
 The landscape around the cove is constantly changing as the softer chalk cliffs erode.
 There is a dramatic walk along the cliff top.